braimanm/uitaf-docs/docs/test_lab/test_logic.md

 ### Test Class

 The test class serves as the entry point to our test, as it contains all the test methods.
-In our case, there is only one simple test, which creates an instance of our DOM and invokes its methods.
+In our case, there is only one simple test, which creates an instance of our Domain Object and invokes its methods.

 The test class is a TestNG-related class, utilizing the TestNG @Test annotation.
 For debugging purposes, the test is annotated with an optional parameter that specifies the dataset.
 This allows us to change the dataset to any existing one, and the test will run accordingly.
 The optional parameter is used only during debugging and is not included in formal test execution.